Skellig Michael: Access and tourism

-Skellig Michael has three landing points, which are used according to the prevailing weather conditions.
-The island receives an average of 11,000 visitors per year; to protect the site, the Office of Public Works limits the number of visitors to 180 per day.
+Skellig Michael has three landing points, used according to prevailing weather conditions.
+The island receives an average of 11,000 visitors per year; to protect the site, the Office of Public Works limits visitors to 180 per day.
 The local climate and exposed terrain make the crossing from the mainland to Skellig Michael difficult.
 Once landed, the island's pathways are steep and unprotected.
 The main pathway to the island's peak consists of 600 stone steps.